 Unfortunately, enhanced zoom capability comes with its underwater challenges.
 When the lens is zoomed all the way in at 200mm, it extends farther than most underwater port systems for compact cameras.
 Therefor, as with the RX100 VI, you will need a separate long port for shooting macro and a shorter wide port for shooting wide angle.
 If you would like to shoot macro and wide angle with the same port, on the same dive, then we recommend checking out the Sony RX100 V and VA.

 Improved Autofocus Capability

-The Sony RX100 VII really shines when it comes to autofocus – causing Sony and many others to dub the camera “the mini A9.”
-Indeed, all the best of Sony’s autofocus technology has been incorporated into this camera.
-First, Sony provided the RX100 VII with a massive update in the number of AF points – it now has 357 phase detect and 425 contrast detection AF points!
+The Sony RX100 VII really shines when it comes to autofocus, boasting some of the quickest autofocus in the compact camera world.
+All of the best of Sony’s autofocus technology has been incorporated into this camera.
+First, Sony gave the RX100 VII a massive update in the number of AF points – it now has 357 phase detect and 425 contrast detection AF points!
 Sony is claiming that the RX100 VII also has the world’s fastest AF acquisition speed at 0.02 seconds.

 The RX100 VII puts these AF points to use.
 It now includes realtime autofocus tracking with Eye AF and animal eye AF tracking!
-This will be extremely useful for underwater photographers photographing quick reef fish and other underwater critters.
-We tried the animal eye AF on the Sony a6400.
-It worked great in some cases and not great in others.
-We found that it was actually extremely useful in macro photography.
+This is extremely useful for underwater photographers photographing quick reef fish and other underwater critters...when it works.
+We found it can be a little finicky to get working.